etiennestuder/gradle-plugindev-plugin/README.md

 The plugindev plugin takes care of creating the artifacts of a Gradle plugin and of publishing these to Bintray.
 The following high-level goals are driving the functionality of the plugindev plugin:

- * Compliance of the Gradle plugin artifacts with the Gradle Plugin Portal, JCenter, and MavenCentral must be ensured
+ * Compliance of the Gradle plugin artifacts with the Plugin Portal, JCenter, and MavenCentral must be ensured
  * All boiler-plate configuration to bundle and publish the Gradle plugin artifacts should be avoided
  * All bundle and publish configuration must happen without redundancy
  * Customization of the provided functionality should be possible